-When referring to times first give the local time by the 12-hour clock (without using the words local time) and follow it with a bracketed conversion to a 24-hour clock time for a specified time zone, e.g. ... will meet at 10 a.m.
-(1600 GMT).
+When referring to times, first give the local time by the 12-hour clock (without using the words local time) and follow it with a bracketed conversion to a 24-hour clock time for a specified time zone, e.g., “will meet at 10 a.m.
+(1600 GMT).”
 Use figures except for noon and midnight.
-Use a colon to separate hours and minutes, 3:15 p.m.
+Use a colon to separate hours and minutes, e.g., 3:15 p.m.

-The word can often be dropped, as in meet together, join together and together with.
+The word can often be dropped, as in “meet together,” “join together” and “together with.”

 Use this only when the source is speaking informally to a group of reporters.
 If he or she is addressing a news conference, say so.

 Use this phrase only when we are being given significant information or an interview on an exclusive basis.
-Otherwise it is told reporters or told a news conference.
-If we get information on the basis of a telephone call to an official spokesman/spokeswoman who would make the same information available to anyone who called, we need simply say the spokesman/ spokeswoman said.
+Otherwise it is “told reporters” or “told a news conference.”
+If we get information on the basis of a telephone call to an official spokesman/spokeswoman who would make the same information available to anyone who called, we need simply say, “the spokesman/ spokeswoman said.”

 We use both tons and tonnes, without having to give a conversion, but you must make clear what kind of ton(ne) is meant, using the terms long and short where appropriate.
 The three measures are:

-tonne – 2,204.6 pounds (1,000 kg), formerly called metric ton
+ton – 2,204.6 pounds (1,000 kg), formerly called metric ton

-long ton – 2,240 pounds (or 20 hundredweights, 20 x 112 pounds).
+long ton – 2,240 pounds (or 20 hundredweights, 20 x 112 pounds)

 short ton – 2,000 pounds, American ton

-Use lb for pounds in copy
+Use “lb” for pounds in copy.

 tonnage of ships

 For passenger liners, cruise ships and other vessels, other than warships, tankers and dry bulk cargo ships, express in gross registered tonnage (grt), a volume measurement expressed in tons, and the first bold-type figure in Lloyd’s Register of Shipping.
-For tankers and dry bulk cargo vessels the measurement is in deadweight tonnes (dwt,), the actual weight in tonnes of maximum cargo, stores, fuel and people carried, which can be at least twice the gross tonnage.
+For tankers and dry bulk cargo vessels, the measurement is in deadweight tonnes (dwt), the actual weight in tonnes of maximum cargo, stores, fuel and people carried, which can be at least twice the gross tonnage.

 A tonnage scale called compensated gross tons (cgt) is used in statistics to show a country’s shipbuilding capacity.
 Cgt factors in manpower and added values.
 For instance, a very large crude carrier is bigger and may need more steel than a smaller liquefied gas carrier, but the number of hours needed to complete the gas carrier, and its value in the market, may be higher than for the supertanker.
 In some cases, other means of measuring the ship’s capacity are used.
 For liquefied gas carriers, use cubic metres (feet) more often than dwt to show the ship's capacity.
 For container ships use teu (20-foot equivalent unit) or feu (40-foot equivalent unit).

-Use sparingly because it is often tautological, e.g. The president met his top aides ...
+Use sparingly because it is often tautological, e.g., “The president met his top aides ...”
 He would hardly consult junior aides.

-however, note the plural of the fighter-bomber in service with some West European air forces is Tornados.
+The plural of the fighter-bomber in service with some West European air forces is Tornados.

 Acceptable alternative for second reference to Conservative Party members in Britain.

-A total of is usually redundant.
+Usually redundant.
 Just give the figure.

 A trademark is a brand, symbol or word registered by a manufacturer and protected by law to prevent others from using it.
 Use a generic equivalent unless the trademark is important to the story.
-When used, follow the owner’s capitalisation, e.g. Aspro not aspro but aspirin.
+When used, follow the owner’s capitalisation, e.g., Aspro, not aspro, but aspirin.

 trade union, trade unions